Editor’s note: This article was originally published in 2020. It has been updated for accuracy and to reflect modern standards.

-When eCommerce businesses want to scale up their pay per click (PPC) campaigns, they may wonder if PPC management software can help.
+If your eCommerce business wants to scale up your pay-per-click (PPC) campaigns, you might wonder if PPC management software is the solution.

-Companies selling this type of software promise simpler and quicker campaign management, automatic recommendations and bid adjustments, along with savings on hiring costs for PPC consultants.
+Everywhere you look, these tools promise simpler and quicker campaign management, automatic recommendations and bid adjustments, and savings on hiring costs for PPC experts.

-- The pros, cons, and use cases of these tools
+- Which pros, cons, and uses cases you should consider

-- How to choose between PPC software and a PPC consultant
+- And how to choose between PPC software and a real live strategist

-Running campaigns for a large number of SKUs and ad groups across different digital advertising channels can be labor-intensive.
-When you have 1000s of product ads at once, PPC management software can make it easier to track and optimize your marketing spend across each SKU.
+Running campaigns for a large number of SKUs and ad groups across different digital advertising platforms can be labor-intensive.
+When you have thousands of product ads running all at once, this software can make it easier to track and optimize your marketing spend individually across each SKU.

-Here is a short introduction to the different PPC channels, most popular PPC management tools for them, and the campaign types they can manage:
+But, before we debate the effectiveness of these tools, let’s get on the same page with this brief introduction to the different advertising channels available to you, the most popular management tools for them, and the campaign types they can manage:

 Top PPC Advertising Channels